This article originally ran in The Legal Intelligencer on January 31, 2018.

 Kevin Dooley Kent is a partner at Conrad O’Brien.
 He works closely with his clients to identify and minimize risk exposure, guiding them through litigation, disputes, regulatory actions, and compliance.

-Brittany J. Gigliottii, an associate with the firm, draws from her prior experience as in-house counsel with a focus on employment and labor law, where she represented a large, publicly traded health care company at hearings, arbitrations, mediations, and settlement conferences, and counseled clients at all levels and functions.
+Brittany J. Gigliotti, an associate with the firm, draws from her prior experience as in-house counsel with a focus on employment and labor law, where she represented a large, publicly traded health care company at hearings, arbitrations, mediations, and settlement conferences, and counseled clients at all levels and functions.